google/timesketch/docker/README.md

 3. Go to http://127.0.0.1:5000/explore/ and have fun exploring!

 ### Where is my data stored?
-The timesketch docker config is set to write your elasticsearch and postgres data to the host filesystem, not the containers.
+The timesketch docker config is set to write all data to the host filesystem, not the containers.
 This is accomplished with docker [volumes](https://docs.docker.com/engine/admin/volumes/volumes/) that map to the following locations:

 - elasticsearch: /var/lib/elasticsearch
+- neo4j: /var/lib/neo4j/data
-- postgres: /var/lib/postres
+- postgres: /var/lib/postgresql
+- redis: /var/lib/redis

+These locations on the host filesystem can be backed with any storage mechanism to persist sketch data beyond the container lifetimes.